CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

 #### Registration questions
 User accounts can have extra data required over and above the minimal default fields for a user account.
-Typically, these take the form of employee data, membership number etc and can be defined as part of your programme.
+Typically, these take the the form of employee data, membership number etc and can be defined as part of your programme.
 These extra data are called registration_questions, for more information please see the registration_questions section.